Cantera/cantera/doc/doxygen/yaml/phase.md

 -   <tt>@ref sec-yaml-Peng-Robinson</tt>:
     A multi-species mixture obeying the Peng-Robinson equation of state
 -   <tt>@ref sec-yaml-plasma</tt>:
-    A plasma phase handling plasma properties such as the electron energy distribution and electron temperature
+    A phase defined by a distinct electron temperature or detailed electron energy distribution function
 -   <tt>@ref sec-yaml-pure-fluid</tt>:
     A phase representing one of several pure substances including liquid, vapor, two-phase, and supercritical regions